 5. Does Child Birth Cause Dryness in Vagina?

 It’s normal for your vagina to feel drier after vaginal births.
 This happens due to the lower estrogen level in the system.
-In fact, breastfeeding women may also face dryness in their vagina due to the lower level of estrogen.
-This means that the vaginal tissue becomes less elastic, thinner, and more prone to any injuries.
+In fact, breastfeeding women may also face dryness in their vaginas due to the lower level of estrogen.
+This means that the vaginal tissue becomes less elastic, thinner, and more prone to injuries.
 There are conventional and natural ways to treat dryness in the vagina.